RKMuggo/Projects/Fine-tuning Nvidia Chatbot for Question Answering/README.md

 ## Project Overview

-This project involves fine-tuning a pre-trained Nvidia chatbot model to enhance its performance for question-answering tasks.
+This project involves fine-tuning a pre-trained Nvidia chatbot model to enhance the performance for question-answering tasks.
 Leveraging a dataset of Nvidia documentation question-and-answer pairs, the project demonstrates the complete process from data preprocessing to model training, evaluation, and inference.

 ## Table of Contents